poppingtonic/greenwald-30c3-keynote/transcript/transcript.md

 resolved that we were going to have to be very disruptive of the status quo.
 Not only the surveillance and political status quo, but also the journalistic status quo.
-And, I think, one of the ways we can see what it is we were targeting these and the behaviour of the media over the past six months since these revelations have emerged almost entirely without them and despite them.
+And, I think, one of the ways we can see what it is we were targeting these and the behavior of the media over the past six months since these revelations have emerged almost entirely without them and despite them.